List-antimagic labeling of vertex-weighted graphs: Remarks on Oriented Graphs

-An oriented graph $G$ is \emph{$k$--quasi--oriented--antimagic} if there exists an injective edge labeling from $E(G)$ into $\{1,\dotsc,|E(G)|+k\}$ such that the oriented vertex sums are pairwise distinct for pairs of non--isolated vertices.
-We call such a labeling a \emph{$k$--quasi--oriented--antimagic} labeling.
-The proof of the following lemma is similar to that of Lemma \ref{lem:maxd2}.
+An oriented graph $G$ is \textit{oriented--antimagic} if there exists a bijective edge labeling from $E(G)$ to $\{1,\dotsc,|E(G)|\}$ such that oriented vertex sums are pairwise distinct, where an \textit{oriented vertex sum} at a vertex $v$ is the sum of labels of all edges entering $v$ minus the sum of labels of all edges leaving $v$.
+An \textit{orientation} of $G$ is a directed graph with $G$ as its underlying graph.